arcadefx/material-ui/README.md

 What is material-ui?
 --------------

-material-ui is a loosely based Material UI module for Corona Labs SDK.
+material-ui is a loosely based Material UI library for Corona Labs SDK.
 It is written in Lua using the free edition of the SDK.
-The module will help build a UI based on Material Design.
+The library will help build a UI based on Material Design.

 Using material-ui
 --------------